gildesmarais/website/_drafts/how-i-work-part-3-macos.md

 - [Pixelmator](): just a general image editor I do not use so much.
 - [PosteRazor](): print large image files to multiple sheets of paper, cut with margin and glue them together.
 Tada, now you have your image on dead wood, ready to draw something in with a pencil.
 (I rarely need it)
 - while tools like Trimage and ImageOptim do not change the quality of an image to optimize the file size, [OptImage](https://optimage.app/) does -- unnoticeable.
 There's still a difference from the before-mentioned two: the file size is usually a massive difference.
+- [GifCapture](https://github.com/onmyway133/GifCapture): to record animated gifs from your screen.

 ### Sublime Text